kubernetes/website/content/en/docs/concepts/workloads/job.md

 ## Cron Jobs {#cron-jobs}

-You can use a [`CronJob`](/docs/concepts/workloads/controllers/cron-jobs/) to create a Job that will run at specified times/dates, similar to the Unix tool `cron`.
+You can use a [`CronJob`](/docs/concepts/workloads/cronjob/) to create a Job that will run at specified times/dates, similar to the Unix tool `cron`.

+{{% /capture %}}
+{{% capture whatsnext %}}
+* Read about CronJob(/docs/concepts/workloads/cronjob/).
+You can use a CronJob to create a Job that will run at specified times/dates, similar to the Unix tool `cron`
+* Read the [Job controller](/docs/reference/controllers/job/) reference documentation
 {{% /capture %}}